 Here are some important considerations when choosing the best program for you:

-• It’s progressive, not random: Train specific or train stupid.
+- It’s progressive, not random: Specificity is important.
+What are you training for?
 A good program builds on itself.
 If every workout is totally different and there’s no plan behind it, it’s just exercise—not training.
 You want something that challenges you over time and tracks progress.

 Build a Workout Habit, Not Just a Hype

-Sustainability is your north star, which means you need to get honest with yourself and not “should” yourself.
-You might think you “should” go to the gym an hour a day 5 days a week.
-But want “can” you actually do?
+Sustainability is your north star, which means you need to be honest with yourself and not “should” yourself.
+You might think you should go to the gym an hour a day 5 days a week.
+But want can you actually do?
 Start there.
 You will see results even if you consistently train only 30 minutes at a time 2-3 times a week.

 Knowing how to stay motivated to workout is tricky.
 You should also enjoy what you’re doing.
 Setting goals to get strong enough to do certain movements is a fun way to incentivize strength training.
 If you like running or biking, do that.
 However, no matter what you do, strength train at least once a week.